MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clean-extent-containers.md

 ## .show database extentcontainers clean operations

-This command monitors the [`.clean databases extentcontainers`](#clean-databases-extentcontainers) command on the database level.
+This command monitors the [`.clean databases extentcontainers`](#clean-databases-extentcontainers) operations on the database level.

 You must have cluster admin, cluster monitor, or database admin permissions to execute this command.
 For more information, see [Role-based Authorization in Kusto](access-control/role-based-authorization.md).